ccodega/covid19app/README.md

 # COVID-19 App
-Simple application to view COVID-19 trends.
+Simple application to view COVID-19 trends using charts (https://github.com/PhilJay/MPAndroidChart)

 All information are retrieved from https://github.com/pcm-dpc/COVID-19